nikita921/spring2020/README.md

-# CS31: Introduction to Computer Science I
+# Introduction to Computer Science I
-### Spring 2020, Prof. David Smallberg

 #### Grade Received: A

-These are my solutions for the projects of CS31.
-The purpose of this repository is to display/backup my work.
+These are my solutions and the purpose of this repository is to display/backup my work.
 Please do not try to copy or re-use any of my code.

 | Project | Score |
 | ------- | ----- |